JanZaion/jan-zaion-web/README.md

 ### TODO

-- remove styled components and use standard css in styles
 - style front page nad dummy docu pages.
 No need to overdo it, can finish after content
 - connect with docupages and make the jamstack work
 - finish and style docupages